 - Non-invasive equipment that does not label a person as elderly, as wearable monitoring devices such as pendants and bracelets do

-Aside from monitoring, OnePrevent also provides detailed reporting.
+Aside from monitoring, OneEvent also provides detailed reporting.
 “We had an appointment with the doctor, and dad has previously complained that he wasn’t sleeping.
-With OnePrevent, we could print out a chart of his sleep patterns for the previous six weeks.
+With OneEvent, we could print out a chart of his sleep patterns for the previous six weeks.

 It proved to us, and Dad’s doctor, that he had sleep issues and the doctor was able to adjust his medications,” Julie reported.

-“We trust his facility, but OnePrevent allows us to be vigilant without being there or calling numerous times to check in.
-OnePrevent has allowed our dad to stay more independent because we’re able to monitor him remotely with the OnePrevent app and keep him in an independent environment longer than he might normally be able to stay,” Julie added.
+“We trust his facility, but OneEvent allows us to be vigilant without being there or calling numerous times to check in.
+OneEvent has allowed our dad to stay more independent because we’re able to monitor him remotely with the OneEvent app and keep him in an independent environment longer than he might normally be able to stay,” Julie added.